abidzzz/Saigo/README.md

 A multipurpose fun , leveling, nsfw discord bot made because a friend of mine requested to Was originally supposed to be an nsfw bot bot but i added more commands

+Currently it might have few bugs in leveling system since i didnt properly update it to discordpy 2.0 would do soner or later

 ## Features
 Since am lazy to type them all have this image
 <p align="left"><img src="image.png"></image>
 </p>

+## Contribute

+if you wish to contribute [click here](https://github.com/obitozx/Saigo/blob/main/CONTRIBUTING.md)

-Would appreciate if you use the code with credits
+_ Would appreciate if you use the code with credits and also star this repository _